 Thread your yarn needle and push it through the very last stitch on one piece of fabric (above left photo) If you'd like to keep it in place push it through the same loop again (right photo) to kind of tie it so it won't move around.
 (I don't usually do this but you may like too).

-Next, move over to the other knitted piece and push the yarn needle through the very last stitch on that one.
+Next, move over to the other knitted piece and push the yarn needle through the very last stitch just like the first.
 You don't need to tighten the pieces yet, just keep it pretty loose like in my photo.
 You'll see why in a bit.

-Sometimes you may find that when you start to sew you knitted piece you have one lonely bar just at the beginning of your seaming.
-If you do see just one bar you can put your yarn needle through that one bar.
+Sometimes you may find that when you start to sew your knitted piece you have one lonely bar at the beginning of your seaming.
+If you do see one bar you can put your yarn needle through that one bar.
 Just keep in mind that whatever you do on one side of your knitting needs to be done the same on the other side to keep them even.

 So move over to the other side and push your yarn needle through that one bar as well (above left photo).
 Bring the yarn through.